Important Considerations

 Network Requirements

-Skylight orchestrator has requirements for the data communications network.
+Legacy orchestrator has requirements for the data communications network.
 Certain protocols and ports must be supported, and sufficient bandwidth must be allocated.

-The DCN interfaces with the Skylight orchestrator over one or more of its five Gigabit Ethernet ports.
+The DCN interfaces with the Legacy orchestrator over one or more of its five Gigabit Ethernet ports.
 By default, the 10/100/1000Base-T port named MGMT is the only configured port, but the other interfaces can be enabled.

 The following categories of communication need to be considered: